Are you thinking about buying a car via your limited company?

 When you choose the type of car you want to buy via your company, find out which factors influence how large the BiK is.

-If you only use the car on a part-time basis, you make a personal contribution towards the company car scheme, or if the car has low CO2 emissions, these factors can reduce the BiK charge.
+If you only use the car part-time, you make a personal contribution towards the company car scheme, or if the car has low CO2 emissions, these factors can reduce the BiK charge.

 Typically, a diesel car will have a BiK rate that is 4% higher than a petrol car.

-If you are a high-mileage driver, you may find you can recover the difference simply through the better fuel economy you’ll receive.
+If you are a high-mileage driver, you may recover the difference simply through the better fuel economy you’ll receive.

-However, if you only drive a short amount of distance in your company car, it may be more cost-effective to drive a petrol car.
+However, if you only drive a short distance in your company car, driving a petrol car may be more cost-effective.

-Company car tax rates are updated every year, so make sure you keep on top of any changes.
+Company car tax rates are updated yearly, so keep on top of any changes.

 How to calculate company car tax